Sampling in eHRAF

 Tradition Level Samples and Document Level Samples

-When performing a search or viewing the Browse Documents page, both Tradition Level Samples and Document Level Samples are available in filters.
-This is what they mean:
+When performing a search or viewing the Browse Documents page, tradition level samples are available in filters.

 includes every document related to every tradition in the chosen sample